This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What Officially Defines Gold Vermeil?

 Unlike the often vague term "gold plated," gold vermeil has specific, regulated standards it must meet, particularly in markets like the US and UK.
 This is its key differentiator and the foundation of its reputation for quality.
-To be legally called "gold vermeil":

 1. Base Metal MUST Be Sterling Silver (925): This is non-negotiable.
 The core of the piece must be made from genuine sterling silver, which is 92.5% pure silver alloyed with 7.5% other metals (usually copper).
 No brass, copper, zinc, nickel, or other base metals allowed.
 This immediately elevates its quality and intrinsic value compared to standard plating.